 Pancake Science – the perfect pancake

-Baking powder acts as a leavening agent.
-This means it adds bubbles of gas ( carbon dioxide ) to the dough.
-This is a chemical reaction which happens when the baking powder mixes with the moist dough mix.
+Baking powder acts as a leavening agent, which means it adds bubbles of gas ( carbon dioxide ) to the dough.
+This chemical reaction happens when the baking powder is mixed with the moist dough.

 The starch in the flour mixes with the water in the dough mixture to form a gluten matrix which then sets, leaving the holes left by the gas bubbles inside.
 If you don’t use baking powder in a pancake, it will be much flatter.